evanpurkhiser/CS-Karat-Sleuth/doc/presentations/progress/presentation.md

 ## Implementation

-* Written in ruby as a gem
+* Written in ruby as a gem with a simple command line interface
 * Uses rake to pull and normalize training and testing data
 * Takes advantage of the mail gem to parse messages
 * Uses bayesian filtering on subject and email contents